Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Kat Saka’s Kettle

 This popcorn stand sells a sweet-and-salty popcorn snack with a hint of spice.
 And, of course, it comes with a story, so listen up!
-A local grain farmer runs this small stand, serving red and purple kernels coated in exotic spices collected from across the galaxy.
+A local grain farmer runs this small stand, serving colorful kernels coated in exotic spices collected from across the galaxy.
 This Outpost mix combines three different flavors; you can’t order them individually.

 If All Else Fails — How Not to be Left Hungry